satyam1007/python/find.md

 41. Day41 - Local vs Global Variables in Python
 42. Day42 - File IO in Python
 43. Day43 - read(), readlines() and other methods
+44. Day44 - seek(), tell() and other functions
+45. Day45 - Lambda functions in Python
+46. Day46 - Map, Filter and Reduce in Python
+42. Day42 - File IO in Python
+43. Day43 - read(), readlines() and other methods